Find a Caterer near you

 In the UK, you’ll be looking at around £15 to £30 per hour for each staff member, based on the complexity and formality of the event.
 High-stakes galas with extensive wine pouring and formal service will see greater hourly rates compared to a casual mixer that only requires minimal staffing.

-Balancing the scales of budget and flavor is no easy feat.
+Balancing the scales of budget and flavour is no easy feat.
 But a judicious approach and a dash of savvy can whet the appetite without emptying the coffers.
 Here are some cost-cutting measures:

 Jumpstart your planning to benefit from early-bird discounts.
 Caterers often appreciate the foresight and are more open to negotiating prices well in advance.